 In assessing whether deferred tax assets may be realized in the future, management considers whether it is more likely than not that some portion of such tax assets will not be realized.
 The deferred tax assets and liabilities were reviewed separately by jurisdictions when measuring the need for valuation allowances.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income (both ordinary income and taxable capital gains) during the periods in which those temporary differences reverse.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 Valuation allowances are established when necessary to reduce deferred tax assets when it is more likely than not that a portion or all of the deferred tax assets will not be realized.
 Based upon the level of historical taxable income, reversal of existing taxable temporary differences, projections for future taxable income over the periods in which the domestic deferred tax assets are expected to reverse, and our ability to generate future capital gains, management believes it is more likely than not that we will realize the benefits of these deductible differences.
 Thus, no valuation allowance has been established for the domestic deferred tax assets.
 As of December 31, 2023, we had foreign net operating loss carryforward associated with our Mexican subsidiary with a tax effect of \$0.7 million.
-As of December 31, 2024, there was no such net operating loss carryforward associated with our Mexican subsidiaries with a tax effect of \$1.2 million and \$1.3 million, respectively.
+As of December 31, 2024, there was no such net operating loss carryforward associated with our Mexican subsidiary.
+At December 31, 2024 and 2023, we had foreign net operating loss carryforwards associated with our Canadian and German subsidiaries with a tax effect of \$1.2 million and \$1.3 million, respectively.
 Based on the anticipated earnings projections, management had previously recorded a full valuation allowance for the deferred tax assets associated with these entities.